-There is substantial experimental evidence highlighting the role of increased NEFA and a subsequent increase in insulin resistance via impairment of insulin signaling cascades (reviewed in multiple articles (29–32)).
-However, in this longitudinal analysis, we saw no association between any individual or total NEFA and neither hepatic (1/HOMA-IR) nor whole-body insulin sensitivity (ISI).
-There are some possible explanations for our findings.
-Previous studies done in vivo were mostly short term infusion (5,27,33,34) or pharmocologic (3,35) trials and the observational research was generally cross-sectional or correlational (23,36–38).
-The limitation of these studies were the short time periods examined or the experimentally-induced elevations in NEFA concentrations, making it difficult to assess the causal role in non-experimental environments over long time frames.
+There is substantial experimental evidence highlighting the role of increased NEFA and the subsequent increase in insulin resistance via impairment of insulin signaling cascades (reviewed in previously published articles (29–32)).
+However, in this longitudinal analysis, we saw no association of any individual or total NEFA with hepatic (1/HOMA-IR) or whole-body insulin sensitivity (ISI).
+There are some possible explanations for these findings.
+Previous studies done in vivo were mostly short term infusion protocols (5,27,33,34) or pharmocologic (3,35) trials and the observational research was generally cross-sectional or correlational (23,36–38).
+The short time periods of these studies and the experimentally-induced elevations in NEFA concentrationsmake it difficult to assess the causal role in non-experimental environments over long time frames.
 Moreover, some studies have found null or weak associations of NEFA and IR (23,34,39,40), suggesting that either NEFA has only a minor role in IR or that NEFA is the effect, but not cause, of the underlying IR.
 Adipose tissue, which release NEFA during fasting, can become insulin resistant and thus lipolysis of intracellular TG by hormone-sensitive lipase may not respond to the inhibitory action of insulin.
 As such, IR may develop before elevations in blood NEFA.
 There is also evidence to suggest that insulin may be involved in NEFA uptake (41), further supporting the hypothesis that elevated NEFA is a consequence of higher IR.
 However, we could not examine this potential hypothesis as NEFA was only collected at the baseline visit.

 There are two other possible explanations for our null findings for the insulin sensitivity measures.
 First, there may be differences in physiology between fasting and postprandial NEFA kinetics.
-For instance, some experimental studies using the clamp found that fasting NEFA was a weak predictor of insulin sensitivity compared to postprandial concentrations of NEFA (34,40).
+For instance, some experimental studies using clamp protocols found that fasting NEFA was a weak predictor of insulin sensitivity compared to postprandial concentrations of NEFA (34,40).
 Inefficiencies in NEFA uptake into the adipose tissue following postprandial TG lipolysis via lipoprotein lipase may result in NEFA spillover into the blood and a subsequent increase in circulating NEFA (42), which may be more metabolically active given postprandial activity.
 Second, the null findings may be due to the high risk population examined in PROMISE.
-It may be that in this population, IR has become well established and NEFA may not contribute to IR at this stage in the pathogenesis of diabetes.
+It may be that in this population, IR has become well established and NEFA may not contribute to IR at this somewhat more advanced stage in the pathogenesis of diabetes.

 Few studies have examined the composition of NEFA on metabolic functioning.
-One recent, well analyzed study used a variety of advanced fatty acid measurement and statistical techniques to explore the multivariate relationship between the NEFA composition and components of the metabolic syndrome (MetS) (43).
-Specifically, using the statistical techniques the authors identified NEFA 16:1n-9, 20:1n-9, and 22:4n-6 to most correlate with components of the MetS.
+One recent, well-analyzed study used a variety of advanced fatty acid measurement and statistical techniques to explore the multivariate relationship between the NEFA composition and components of the metabolic syndrome (MetS) (43).
+Specifically, the authors identified NEFA 16:1n-9, 20:1n-9, and 22:4n-6 to correlate with components of the MetS.
 Another similar study examining diabetes found that 16:0, 18:0, 18:1, 18:2, 18:3 may be useful biomarkers for identifying healthy compared to diabetic individuals (44).
 However, in both studies, major limitations were the smaller sample sizes (approximately 100 subjects) and the cross-sectional design.